coderefinery/social-coding/content/software-licensing.md

 - Distribution of container recipes: it's like distributing source code
 - Distribution of container images: it can be considered like distributing a binary compiled software

 The latter case is a bit more nuanced and the interested reader should read more about "Mere Aggregation" at [GPL-FAQ](https://www.gnu.org/licenses/gpl-faq.html#MereAggregation).
-Briefly, if the conatiner image just bundles separate programs that talk through normal system interfaces, it is an **aggregate** and each keeps its own license (like a CD-ROM with various packages).
+Briefly, if the container image just bundles separate programs that talk through normal system interfaces, it is an **aggregate** and each keeps its own license (like a CD-ROM with various packages).
 If the components are tightly integrated into one program (e.g. a pipeline with various parts that the container can run as a single program), the image may be treated as a **derivative work**, and stricter license obligations (e.g. GPL copyleft) can apply.

 ---